 Trend 12: Yesterday’s Youth Are Today’s Audiences

-Our final trend concerns demographic-based marketing because so many brands focus on higher-earning adults with a disposable income that they fail to recognize that their digital marketing efforts are ignoring a huge proportion of the population about to become the next big spenders.
+Our final digital marketing trend concerns demographic-based marketing because so many brands focus on higher-earning adults with a disposable income that they fail to recognize that their digital marketing efforts are ignoring a huge proportion of the population about to become the next big spenders.

 Of course, a lot depends on the products, brand, or service you’re marketing, but Gen Z (born between the late 1990s and early 2010s) is becoming one of the largest audiences and consumer groups.